 - Let friends and family know your allocated daily study time, and ask them not to disturb you.

 - Start studying when you say you will: delaying the start will only make the task harder.

 - One thing at a time: multitasking may sound smart, but it means you're not giving each task your full attention.

 - Never study too close to going to sleep..

-- Follow a study system such as ASPIRE: A: Approach your studies with a positive attitude S: Survey the material to get an overview of the task P: Piece it together I: Inquire if you need more information R: Relay your understanding in an interesting way E: Evaluate your response
+- Follow a study system such as ASPIRE: A: Approach your studies with a positive attitude S: Survey the material to get an overview of the task P: Piece it together I: Inquire if you need more information strong>R: Relay your understanding in an interesting way E: Evaluate your response